aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 # AWS EventBridge to AWS AppSync Events

-This pattern demonstrates how you can send events from EventBridge to an AppSync Events API.
+This pattern demonstrates how you can send events from EventBridge to an AppSync Event API.
 This will allow you to consume events in real-time over WebSockets.
 This stack will deploy the following resources:
+- **Amazon AppSync Events API**: Used as the destination which EventBridge will send events to.
+- **API Key**: To allow interactions with the above API.
 - **EventBridge EventBus**: Use this event bus to send messages to for testing.
 - **EventBridge Rule**: Catches messages matching a pattern specified in the template.
 - **EventBridge API Destination**: HTTP invocation endpoint configured as a target for events.
-In this case, it's our pre-existing Events API HTTP endpoint passed in as a parameter.
+In this case, it's our pre-existing AppSync Event API HTTP endpoint passed in as a parameter.
 - **EventBridge Connection**: Defines the authorization type and credentials to use for authorization with an API destination.
 In this case, we use the pre-existing API key passed in as a parameter.
 - **SQS Queue**: Stores messages that couldn't be delivered to the API destination successfully)
 - **SQS Queue Policy**: The resource policy of the SQS queue, allowing EventBridge to put messages into the DLQ.